-- (a) Why the respirator is necessary, including identifying respiratory hazards, such as hazardous chemicals, the extent of the members' exposure and potential health effects and symptoms. - (b) The respirator's capabilities and limitations, including how the respirator provides protection and why air-purifying respirators cannot be used in oxygen-deficient conditions. - (c) How improper fit, use or maintenance can compromise the respirator's effectiveness and reliability. - (d) How to properly inspect, put on, seal check, use and remove the respirator.
+- 1. Why the respirator is necessary, including identifying respiratory hazards, such as hazardous chemicals, the extent of the members' exposure and potential health effects and symptoms. - 2.
+The respirator's capabilities and limitations, including how the respirator provides protection and why air-purifying respirators cannot be used in oxygen-deficient conditions. - 3.
+How improper fit, use or maintenance can compromise the respirator's effectiveness and reliability. - 4.
+How to properly inspect, put on, seal check, use and remove the respirator. - 5.
+How to clean, disinfect, repair and store the respirator. - 6.
+How to use the respirator effectively in emergency situations, including what to do when a respirator fails and where emergency respirators are stored. - 7.
+Medical signs and symptoms that may limit or prevent the effective use of respirators.